What is HOCD?

 Once your obsessions no longer bother you and you do not feel urge to perform a compulsion, your HOCD will go away.
 The time it takes varies, depending on when you start treatment and the work you put it.

-Is HOCD a from of OCD?
+Is HOCD a form of OCD?

 Yes, HOCD is a form of Obsessive Compulsive Disorder (OCD) where all your thoughts about your sexual orientation are the obsessive part of OCD and, for example, the checking you perform, as the compulsions.